roslyncode/clubwebsite/workshops/2020-21/css/readme/README.md

 ```

 In the CSS file you can add a border.
 In addition, when selecting a `id` or `class`, you
-can specify an element within them by by adding a space and the elment name.
+can specify an element within them by adding a space and the element name.
 Your CSS made end up
 looking something like this:

 ```css